HovKlan-DH/MyFirstM2M/README.md

 All guidance is very well-documented within the parent project and it is nicely structured, so please look in there for the details.

+Again - this is only focussed on the MENU (visible when pressing the HELP button), and I have no idea what the rest is doing ;-)

 I have listed below all my changes and how I "run it".

 Font changes: